Jonathan-U7/jonu.github.io/README.md

         [] Develop a script for video
         [] Rewrite jounal on pdf
         [] Rewrite readMe as instruction manual
-        [] Get rid of all potential errors / contrast issues [] Imbed the html file contents as a "preview" for prevoius projects
+        [x] Get rid of all potential errors / contrast issues
+            - Resolved via aria-label: allows the header to be empty [] Imbed the html file contents as a "preview" for prevoius projects